-One of the high severity risks for the Company is the electrical hazards.
+One of the severe risks for the Company is the electrical hazards.
 Monthly preventive maintenance activities are carried out to address the electrical hazards at all stores.
 Thermography scanning is conducted in all stores / distribution centres and offices, to enhance safety of our electrical equipment.

-External electrical audits are conducted across all locations once every two years to ensure compliance and safety standards are upheld consistently.
+External electrical audits are conducted across all locations every year to ensure compliance and safety standards are upheld consistently.

-The LOTO kits are deployed across organization helping in protecting and safeguarding employees while they perform servicing and maintenance on electrical equipment.
+The Lockout Tagout kits are deployed across organization helping in protecting and safeguarding employees while they perform servicing and maintenance on electrical equipment.

-Periodic inspection of the stores has helped in determining the compliance to Fire Sprinklers norms & Emergency Exit requirements.
+Periodic inspection of the stores has helped in determining the compliance to Fire Sprinklers norms and Emergency Exit requirements.
 Systems tasks are created for daily inspection.